 Project Background

-In the two years leading up to its opening as the transformed Coogee Common, the property was tirelessly rehabilitated and restored, the gardens cultivated, and the character of this landmark preserved for generations to come.
+In the two years leading up to its opening as the transformed Coogee Common, the property was rehabilitated and restored, the gardens cultivated, and the character of this landmark preserved for generations to come.

 Housed in a carefully restored heritage building, the 200-person Coogee Common venue adopts a thoughtful ‘farm-to-table’ approach to dining.
-An extensive on-site kitchen garden produces seasonal fruit and vegetables, herbs and local honey